northeastern-rc/rc-public-documentation/docs/source/using-discovery/slurm.md

 (account-information)=
 ### Account information
-Some Discovery users have more than one Discovery group account associated with their usernames.
-For example, a student might be in a class using Discovery and a student club using Discovery for a club project.
-In this case, the student would have two group accounts associated with their username.

 When running a job with either `srun` or `sbatch`, if you have more than one account associated with your username, we recommend you use the `--account=` flag and specify the account that corresponds to the respective project.
-In the example with a student associated with a class and a student club, if the student is on Discovery submitting a job for a project for their class, set the `account=` flag to the name of the class account.
-If the student is working on a project for the club, set the `account=` flag to the name of the student club account.

 To find out what account(s) your username is associated with, use the following command: